Low amaranth (Amaranthus deflexus)

 Flowers bloom from May through November.
 Flowers cluster along spikelike flowering stems.
 Flowers are usually pinkish green or pinkish brown.

-The fruit is football shaped, fleshy, inflated, about 1/10 of an inch (3 mm) long, and does not split open at maturity.
+The fruits are football shaped, fleshy, inflated, about 1/10 of an inch (3 mm) long, and do not split open at maturity.

 Seeds are oval, smooth, shiny, and reddish black.